 IBRRC is treating a high number of young pelicans caught in fishing line and long-line hooks.
 Both of our centers are overwhelmed with birds in car.
 The fish bill alone for this crisis will cost us $20,000.
 If you can help us with a donation, please do so.
 Donate now or adopt-a-pelican.
 Thanks!

-It’s another busy summer season for the staff and volunteers at IBRRC as sick and starving young pelicans arrive for treatment at both California centers.
-Since June nearly 100 pelicans have been transfered to the bird rescue centers – one in San Pedro and the other in Cordelia, CA – to be given the best possible care.
-They’re coming from Monterey/Santa Cruz and Los Angeles/Orange County area beaches.
+It’s another busy summer season for the staff and volunteers at Bird Rescue as sick and starving young pelicans arrive for treatment at both California centers.
+Since June nearly 100 pelicans have been transferred to the bird rescue centers – one in San Pedro and the other in Fairfield, CA – to be given the best possible care.

-To help defray the cost of caring for the pelicans, IBRRC is asking for the public’s help.
-Currently the pelicans are eating at least $750 worth of fish a day.
+numbers of pelicans in their clinic.
+Our fish bill alone climbed to nearly $40,000.
+To help defray the cost of caring for the pelicans, Bird Rescue is asking for the public’s help.
+Donate

-Luckily this year IBRRC completed construction of a new 100-foot pelican aviary at its Cordelia, CA bird center.
+Luckily this year Bird Rescue completed construction of a new 100-foot pelican aviary at its Fairfield, CA bird center.
 The aviary allows pelicans to recuperate in large comfortable setting.
 It has two large pools and perches for the birds to fly back and forth to stretch their wings.
 The aviary was completed with funds from the Green Foundation and the Oiled Wildlife Care Network (OWCN).
 The San Pedro center has had a pelican aviary since it opened in 2001.

 Nearly a month after oil spilled into San Francisco Bay, oiled wildlife experts continue to rehabilitate and release oiled birds.
 To date, 347 washed birds have been set free.
 Video of bird release